 The growth of the consortium programs and the need for collective advocacy inspired the Board to hire its first full-time executive director, Rafael de Jesus Callejas, a water and sanitation expert.
 In 2010, the Board hired a professional public policy advocate and nonprofit executive, John D. Sparks, to help establish the first MWA headquarters, to be located in Washington DC.
 Shortly after, MWA added a professional international programs manager, Susan M. Dundon, and a senior accountant, Peter N. Gichuru.
 Since then, growth in programs has allowed MWA to add other professionals as the need arises.

-As of 2014, MWA now has eight implementing NGOs as full members (represented on the Board of Directors) and five organizations (four implementers, one research organization) as affiliate members.
+As of 2014, MWA now has eight implementing NGOs as full members (represented on the Board of Directors) and seven organizations (six implementers, one research organization) as affiliate members.
+All members have headquarters in the US, except for IRC (The Netherlands) and HELVETAS Swiss Intercooperation (Switzerland).
 All members must share in the mission and standards adopted by MWA, and demonstrate their commitment to water and sanitation programs that embody the values of transparency, accountability, and cultural sensitivity in all their work.